worldspawn/assent/README.md

 - [ ] and what the hey, promises for the when calls too!
 Promises!
 Promises!
 - [ ] message interpolation feels a bit wonky with the msgVars and the msgArgs. msgVars are extra args to pass to msgArs that are then interpolated into the message string.
 - [ ] Write a better readme with samples
-- [ ] split this repo into just validation then angular-validation